 - Scheduling any independent medical examinations needed to evaluate your injuries

-The Law Offices of Jeffrey S. Hasson, P.C., represents victims harmed by medical malpractice including birth injuries, hospital-acquired infections, and wrongful death.
+The Law Offices of Jeffrey S. Hasson, P.C., represents victims harmed by medical negligence including birth injuries, hospital-acquired infections, and wrongful death.
 We never charge any upfront fees.
-Contact our medical malpractice attorneys in Bergen County today.
+Contact our medical malpractice attorneys today.

 Common Types of Medical Malpractice

-Many malpractice cases stem from misdiagnosis, delayed diagnosis, or failure to treat.
+Many New Jersey malpractice cases stem from misdiagnosis, delayed diagnosis, medication errors, faulty medical devices or failure to treat from medical professionals.